You are here: CHASE IT

 Dr Elizabeth Muir, University of Cambridge

-The motivation to develop the CHASE-IT consortium came from remarkable findings that chondroitinase delivered as a gene rather than directly as a protein leads to far better neurological outcomes, particularly in contusion injuries.
-This was only made possible by the molecular re-engineering of the chondroitinase gene carried out by Dr Liz Muir and colleagues at University of Cambridge who created a version of chondroitinase that could be expressed by human cells.
+The motivation to develop the CHASE-IT consortium came from the remarkable finding that chondroitinase enzyme delivered via gene therapy, leads to far better neurological outcomes than direct injection of the enzyme, particularly in contusion injuries.
+This was only made possible by the molecular re-engineering of chondroitinase, developed by Dr Liz Muir and colleagues at University of Cambridge who created a version of chondroitinase that could be expressed by human cells.

 The challenges of developing a gene therapy treatment for spinal cord injury are considerable.

-Specifically, the teams are working to reduce toxicity, remove the chance of tumour formation and contain the treatment to the target tissue.
+The teams are researching toxicity reduction, the chance of tumour formation and containing the treatment to the target tissue.

-Recent studies have shown that delivering chondroitinase by gene therapy gives far better results than direct injection of the bacterial protein.
-Encouraged by this, the CHASE-IT consortium was established to work on optimizing the gene therapy approach to make it clinically acceptable.
-Primarily this has meant the development of an effective way to turn the treatment ‘on’ and ‘off’ when used in patients as this is a key safety issue.
+Studies showed that delivering chondroitinase by gene therapy gave far better results than direct injection of the bacterial protein.
+Encouraged by this, the CHASE-IT consortium is now focussed on optimising the gene therapy approach to make it clinically acceptable.
+Intially this meant the development of an effective way to turn the treatment ‘on’ and ‘off’ when used in patients, as this is a key safety issue.

-In November 2016 the CHASE-IT consortium team at King’s College London identified a suitable antibiotic, called doxycycline that does this.
+In November 2016 the team at King’s College London identified a suitable antibiotic, called doxycycline that does this.
 They found the different levels between the ‘on’ and ‘off’ states with this drug were extremely high, which means they could see the enzyme working and not working.
-This bodes well for safe clinical application as it means it’s actions can be monitored and managed effectively.
+This bodes well for safe clinical application as it means its actions can be monitored and managed effectively.

 Just as exciting, they also found that long-term treatment showed, for the first time, very significant improvements in forelimb and paw function in a contusion injury.
 These functions are under the control of the corticospinal tract (CST) which is known to be particularly poor in its regenerative response.
 The CST is also known to be particularly important for motor function in humans, allowing movement of the body.